 Intel-based Macs use a partitioning scheme known as GPT.
 Only Macintel models can boot from GPT hard drives.
 Both PowerPC and Intel Macs can boot from APM (Apple’s old partitioning scheme) hard drives, which is the format you must use to create a universal boot drive in Leopard.
 PowerPC Macs running any version of the Mac OS prior to 10.4.2 cannot mount GPT volumes.
 PowerPC Macs won’t let you install OS X to a USB drive or choose it as your startup volume, although there is a work around for that.

-- requires Mac OS X 10.5.2 Leopard through 10.11 El Capitan, macOS Sierra via patch tool – see macOS Sierra on Low End Macs.
-Broadcom BCM4321 WiFi module, if present, is not supported by Sierra.
-Some Early 2008 iMacs have an audio issue that will not let you adjust sound volume in Sierra. macOS 10.4 Mojave and later are not supported.
+- Requires Mac OS X 10.5.6 Leopard through 10.11 El Capitan, macOS Sierra via patch tool – see macOS Sierra on Low End Macs. macOS 10.4 Mojave and later are not supported.

 - Mac OS X 10.6 Snow Leopard compatibility